jurihock/sdft/README.md

 ## License

-This *sdft* implementation is licensed under the terms of the MIT license.
+[github.com/jurihock/sdft](https://github.com/jurihock/sdft) is licensed under the terms of the MIT license.
-For details please refer to the accompanying [LICENSE](LICENSE) file distributed with it.
+For details please refer to the accompanying [LICENSE](https://github.com/jurihock/sdft/raw/main/LICENSE) file distributed with it.